 In these cases, the Coroner must investigate to find out, who has died and how, when, and where they died.
 This is for legal purposes as well as the families.

-The Funeral Director, Jill Glencross will always attend the service, giving support and guidance throughout.
+The Funeral Director will always attend the service, giving support and guidance throughout.
 The hearse with chauffeur and bearers are also an essential part of our service to you.
-Jill can provide limousines for the funeral, each limousine can carry seven mourners.
+They can provide limousines for the funeral, each limousine can carry six mourners.
 It is also possible to arrange a horse-drawn hearse, motorcycle hearse, or other forms of hearse transport if this is something you would prefer.

 Probate & other legal advice